hackall360/codex-extended/codex-rs/README.md

 ### Remote server and client

 For remote workflows, the workspace includes `codex-server` and `codex-client` binaries. `codex-server` exposes a raw TCP interface that speaks the same JSON protocol used by the CLI, and `codex-client` forwards stdin to the server and prints events.
-Because the server spins up the full `ConversationManager`, all plugins, MCP servers, and other runtime features remain available when using Codex over the network.
+Because the server spins up the full `ConversationManager`, all MCP servers and other runtime features remain available when using Codex over the network.

 ### Notifications